HoustonWeHaveABug/MondrianPuzzle/README.md

 A text file mondrian_achievements.txt contains optimal defects, lower bounds and upper bounds with the corresponding solution found by this solver.

-A text file mondrian_view_optimals.txt contains the optimal tilings found by this solver.
+The text files mondrian_view_A276523.txt and mondrian_view_A279596.txt contain the optimal tilings found by this solver and related to the respective OEIS sequences.

 The mondrian_view program converts the output of the solver to the corresponding tiling.
 It expects the following parameters on standard input:
 - Minimize flag (1: on, 0: off)